 The following describe the lubrication points and gives the lube type, lube interval, lube amount, and application of each.
-Each lubrication point is numbered, and this number corresponds to the index number shown on the Lubrication Chart.
-Lube description and symbols are found in tables below.
+Each lubrication point is numbered, and this number corresponds to the index number shown in "Lubrication Chart" on page 5-5.
+Lube description and symbols are found in table below.